How many concussions are there annually among young athletes in the U.S.? Simply put, we do not know.

 Kids, whose brains are immature and still developing are more vulnerable to concussions than adults and they take longer to recover.
 With generally poor core strength and poor neck musculature to stabilize the head, they have what Dr. Cantu describes as the “bobble head effect” after they get hit.
 This whipping of the head causes the brain injury.

 Dr. Cantu and many concussion researchers in the U.S. and internationally have proposed limiting the age at which contact/collisions are allowed in youth sports.
 For example, limiting the age at which checking is allowed in hockey and tackling in football.
 He favors rules prohibiting tackle football until the age of 14 or high school age, having kids play flag football in full gear instead.
 Organizations such as USA Football and USA Hockey have taken the lead among youth sports’ governing bodies in implementing safety standards.
 USA Hockey has restricted checking in Pee Wee leagues.
 Pop Warner Football, with 425,000 participants in 44 states, has changed rules in recent years to restrict full contact during practices.
 Look for even more restrictions in the near future.

-Page 2 of 2 - The NFL Players Association recently negotiated a limit on the number of days in which hitting/tackling is included in practice to once per week.
+The NFL Players Association recently negotiated a limit on the number of days in which hitting/tackling is included in practice to once per week.
 This means that professional football players are exposed to less contact during a week of practice than most youth teams.